-Boaz Trust was founded in 2004 to address the needs of the growing numbers of destitute asylum seekers in Greater Manchester, whose asylum cases had been refused and who had nowhere to turn to for help.
+The Boaz Trust was founded by Dave Smith in 2004 (and officially registered as a charity in 2005), as an outworking of his Christian faith.
+The aim was to address the needs of the growing numbers of people facing destitution in Greater Manchester whose asylum cases had been refused and who had nowhere to turn for help.

 Our Organisational Values

 These 6 values inform how we work as an organisation: